 Individuals examine the role of the library technician and the duties this individual performs.
 This course discusses circulation and collection management, reserve collections and the supervision of staff.
 Students learn about the maintenance and care of catalogs, books, electronic equipment and media.
 Participants also review copyright laws, and the Library Bill of Rights.

-Library Cataloging Course
+Library Cataloging & Classification Course

 Individuals review the practices and procedures used to catalog all types of library materials.
 Students learn how to use subject and descriptive cataloging and to apply required forms for both traditional and online catalog records.
 This course examines the proper use of bibliographies and the classification of reference sources.

-School Library Course
+Library Services for Children Course

 This course focuses on the school library and the services it provides to children, including literature and electronic resources.
 Individuals review the history and philosophy of school libraries.
 The evaluation and selection of library material is discussed, as well as the availability of popular and classical literature.
 Students explore the role of storytelling and other ways to share literature.
 Current trends for youth programming and common literature activities are also examined.